johannes-graeter/inkslides/README.md

 As you can see, the layers in the third level of the layer tree are treated as frames, where the previous slides stay visible.
 If there are no sublayers of sublayers, we end up with a simple slide without any frames.
+Note that layers without sublayers such as _import_layer will not be added.
+You can use them for imports (see below).

 ### Text directives